Ksingh945/cs122_Project/README.md

-# CS 122 Final Project
+CS 122 Final Project

-## Project Title: Python-Based Stock Data Explorer
+📈 Project Title: Python-Based Stock Data Explorer

-## Authors: Nishit Oberoi & Kuldeep Singh
+Authors: Nishit Oberoi & Kuldeep Singh

-## Project Description
+🧠 Project Description
-The Python-Based Stock Data Explorer is a web-based application that allows users to retrieve and explore historical stock market data.
-Users can input a stock ticker, select a date range, and visualize trends in stock prices over time.
-The interface is built using Flask and includes interactive widgets like dropdowns and buttons.
-The app fetches data from a freely available stock data API, organizes it locally, and performs meaningful statistical analysis.
-It is designed for beginner investors, students, and anyone curious about financial trends.
+The Python-Based Stock Data Explorer is a web-based Flask application that allows users to retrieve, analyze, and visualize historical stock market data.
+Users can input a stock ticker, select a date range, and view insights like price trends, moving averages, volume, and volatility indicators.

+The app is designed for beginner investors, students, and anyone curious about financial markets.
+It emphasizes simplicity, visual clarity, and lightweight performance — with all computations and visualizations handled on the backend using Python libraries like Pandas and Matplotlib.

-## Project Outline
+🗂️ Project Outline
-1. Design a user-friendly Flask web interface with at least two screens (Home & Visualization).
+Build a user-friendly Flask web interface with two main pages:

+Home (input form + recent searches)

+Visualization (charts + data summary)

-2. Create functionality for users to input stock ticker and date range.
+Create functionality for users to input:

+Stock ticker

+Date range

+Moving average (3, 5, 10, 20, or 50-day)

-3. Fetch real-time or historical stock data using an open API (e.g., Yahoo Finance via yfinance).
+Fetch historical stock data from the Alpha Vantage API

-4. Organize data into structured CSV files locally for reuse and reproducibility.
+Cache data locally in compressed .csv.gz files in a data/ folder

-5. Perform basic analysis (e.g., price changes, moving averages).
+Perform backend analysis including:

-6. Generate visualizations such as line plots for stock trends.
+Daily returns

+Moving averages

+Bollinger Bands

+Generate dynamic charts using Matplotlib:

+Price chart with MA

+Daily return histogram

+Volume bar chart

+Bollinger Bands visualization

+Track recent user queries using Flask’s session object (no database required)

-7. Ensure good version control with Git and collaboration via GitHub.
+Ensure version control and team collaboration using GitHub

-### Interface Plan
+🖥️ Interface Plan
-The interface for this project will be developed in Python using the Flask framework.
-It will include a home page where users can enter a stock ticker and select a date range.
-After submission, the app will fetch and process the data, displaying results on a separate page with a summary table and key metrics like daily returns and moving averages.
-A visualization page will show charts generated with Python, such as time series plots and trend overlays.
-Flask routing and Jinja2 templating will be used to dynamically render content and embed charts into the web pages.
+The frontend is built using Jinja2 templating and Bootstrap 5.
+Users land on a clean homepage where they can submit a stock ticker, date range, and select a moving average window.
+When submitted, the app fetches and analyzes data and renders it in a structured and visually engaging format.

+The visualization page presents four different charts, along with a recent stock data table.
+A session-based history system on the home page allows users to easily revisit past searches during their session.

-### Data Collection and Storage Plan (written by Nishit Oberoi)
+📊 Data Collection and Storage Plan
+(written by Nishit Oberoi)

-We will use the yfinance Python library to collect stock market data from Yahoo Finance.
-When a user submits a stock ticker and date range, the application fetches the relevant data and stores it as a CSV file in a local data/ directory.
-This allows us to reuse data without repeatedly querying the API and keeps a local record for analysis.
-The data is organized with headers such as Date, Open, High, Low, Close, and Volume.
+We use the Alpha Vantage API (instead of yfinance) to fetch historical stock data based on user input.
+The API returns JSON, which is processed into a Pandas DataFrame with standard headers like Date, Open, High, Low, Close, and Volume.

+To optimize performance and reduce redundant API calls, we cache each query as a compressed CSV file (.csv.gz) in a local data/ directory.
+The filenames are named dynamically using the ticker and date range, and are reused unless stale (older than one day).

-### Data Analysis and Visualization Plan (written by Kuldeep Singh)
+📈 Data Analysis and Visualization Plan
-The analysis and visualization component of this project focuses on identifying trends and insights within the collected stock data.
-Key metrics such as daily returns, moving averages, and volatility will be calculated using pandas and numpy.
-The data will be visualized using matplotlib, providing users with clear, interactive charts including line graphs for closing prices, moving average overlays, and histograms of daily returns.
+(written by Kuldeep Singh)

+After data collection, the app performs several backend computations:

+Daily Return: Percentage change in close price

+Moving Average: Rolling average over user-selected window

+Bollinger Bands: Price envelope based on moving average ± 2 standard deviations

+Visualizations are generated using Matplotlib, including:

+A price line chart with moving average overlay

+A histogram showing the distribution of daily returns

+A volume bar chart (with green/red bars indicating price direction)

+A Bollinger Bands chart to visualize volatility

+All charts are dynamically saved to the static/ directory and displayed in the interface.